This post may contain affiliate links.

 Raw Fed Dogs and Routine Parasite Screenings

-This past year, I learned that many raw feeders take their dogs in for routine parasite screenings.
+Back in 2015, I learned that many raw feeders take their dogs in for routine parasite screenings.
 I wondered if this is something I should do – we don't feed wild game, we feed premade and DIY raw and the meat is sourced from local farmers.
 But does that mean our dogs are safe from parasites?

 “As any dog owner knows, all dogs can eat or drink all kinds of things!
 That’s why it’s critically important for all pet owners to have their pets screened for parasites regularly.
-According to a published study, about 34 percent of shelter dogs and 12 percent of pet dogs in the U.S. have some form of intestinal parasite, with hookworms, roundworms, and whipworms being some of the most frequent offenders.” ~Dr. Melissa Beall, DVM and PhD
+According to a published study, about 34 percent of shelter dogs and 12 percent of pet dogs in the U.S. have some form of intestinal parasite, with hookworms, roundworms, and whipworms being some of the most frequent offenders.”~Dr. Melissa Beall, DVM and PhD

 Intestinal Parasites and Dogs